scloud19/SECipedia/apache/apache_security_tips.md

           Once the connection is established, the timeout value specified in the Timeout directive applies.
             It is important to know the differences between the directives.

+        KeepAlive (On|Off) Directive
+          You can turn KeepAlive on/off as well

+          However, just like lowering the KeepAliveTimeout, there can be performance implications to this action.

+            Without KeepAlive
+              For every client request

+                  Opening connection
+                    Three-way TCP handshake

+                  Client sends an HTTP request
+                  Client receives an HTTP response

+                  Closing connection
+                    Two-way handshake

+          In a DoS attack, you must weigh the costs/benefits when changing keepAlives
+            Pros: Concurrency portion of DoS in mitigated
+            Cons: Extra overhead of connections being established

       RequestReadTimeout directive